sparkor-sky/jsonToExcel/README.md

 ## jsonToExcel

-a simple tool that can convert a sql file that export from mysql to excel!
+This project contains a simple tool that can convert a sql file that export from mysql to excel, and is a java maven project~